-Select the service infrastructure you added.
+Select the Service Infrastructure/Infrastructure Definition you added.

 - Under Prepare Infra, click Select Nodes.
 The Node Select dialog appears.If you deploy in multiple phases, you can control what hosts to use for each phase.
 If you are simply doing one phase, you do not need to select hosts.

 The Node Select dialog has the following fields.

 When you finished, click SUBMIT.

 Select Yes to enter the hostname(s) of the nodes where you want the website deployed.

 Select No to have Harness select the host(s) in the Service Infrastructure/Infrastructure Definition based on the setup the in Environment.
 For AWS deployments, Tags are often used to help Harness select hosts.